bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 - <m:dx,dy>

-This is to create a new 'M' point or update an existing 'M' point.
-The new 'M" point will be moved dx/dy away from the current point.
-If the last point is not a M point, a new M point will be created.
-Otherwise, the last M point is updated and its new position is dx/dy away from its original position.
+This is to update a previous 'M' point so that its location is moved dx/dy away from its origional position.
+If the last point is not a M point, no action is taken.